J. Damon Wood

 J. Damon Wood is an Atlanta-based media producer-director best known for independent films, educational and documentary productions for nonprofit organizations, and music videos.
 Wood has produced and directed a wide range of productions, including “Tyler Perry Here and Now (2006), “TMC for Autism” (2007), “Jinx’d” (2001), “Dollar” (1999), “Driver” (2017), “Toonin’” (2020) and numerous projects for corporate, educational, and nonprofit clients.
 His film, “Spirit of Clara Barton” (2006), produced in partnership with Pat Burns for the American Red Cross Overseas Association, is in the permanent collection of the Smithsonian Institution.
 In addition to working on dozens of independent productions, Wood has also produced work for Microsoft, Accenture, Google, The Hackett Group, Aetna Insurance, GlobalSummit.org, Innovare Products, The Crawford Companies, the Centers for Disease Control, The New York Times, Elevating Entertainment, US Foods, CBS Sports, Tyler Perry Productions, MTV Networks and Snippies NY.

-- Master of Communication, Film and Video Production, Georgia State University
+- M.A., Communication, Film and Video Production, Georgia State University

-- Bachelor of Science, Interdisciplinary Journalism and Public Relations, Berry College
+- B.A., Interdisciplinary Journalism and Public Relations, Berry College

 Wood currently focuses his efforts on teaching a new generation of filmmakers, digital storytellers, and media producers the skills, understanding, and discipline needed to succeed in an ever-changing media business environment with attention to the processes of idea generation, development, story writing, script writing, planning, producing, and editing.